Public Information Map

 Please utilize the interactive mapping above to familiarize yourself with potential evacuations areas and the resources below to learn more on how you can prepare.

-Local public safety officials, in consultation with subject matter experts from the California Geological Survey (CGS) and the state's Watershed Emergency Response Team (WERT), evaluate the Bond Fire burn scar's recovery progress on an annual basis to assess the current risk to the community and to make any needed changes to planned protective actions.
+Local public safety officials, in consultation with subject matter experts from the California Geological Survey (CGS) and the state's Watershed Emergency Response Team (WERT), evaluate the Airport Fire burn scar's recovery progress on an annual basis to assess the current risk to the community and to make any needed changes to planned protective actions.
 This year's review reached the following conclusions:

 For emergency information during an active event, click here.